EU proposes labeling gas and nuclear energy as climate friendly | DW | 01.01.2022

 Germany is one of a handful of EU member states opposing nuclear power as a 'sustainable' alternative to fossil fuels

-The European Commission published a draft proposal on Saturday that suggested classifying gas and nuclear energy and climate-friendly.
+The European Commission published a draft proposal on Saturday that suggested classifying gas and nuclear energy as climate-friendly.

 The proposal was sent to European Union member states late on Friday night, as 2021 was coming to a close.